Pole Vault Rockback

 device that does the work of holding the shoulders forward during the pole

 vault high bar power rockback drill.
-It is made of at least 1" steel pipe.
+It is made from powder coated steel.

-Pole vaulters can best practice the power rockback with this device because
+Pole vaulters can best practice the swing up with this device because it

-it holds the shoulders slightly in front of the top hand.
+holds the shoulders in front of the top hand.
 This is the same

 position the shoulders are in when vaulting.
 It also makes it more difficult